bkachava/pandas/README.md

  - A bar graph that compares the total % tumor volume change for each drug across the full 45 days.
 The tumor growth is indicated as color red and the tumor reduction as color green

-A written description of the observable trends based on the data, can be found [here](Pymaceuticals).
+A written description of the observable trends based on the data can be found [here](Pymaceuticals).

 Also, the scatter plots include error bars, allowing the company to account for variability between mice.
 See the [Jupyter Notebook](Pymaceuticals/pymaceuticals.ipynb).